News

 Writing

 • IELTS Writing - In the IELTS Academic writing section, candidates are asked to describe a graph, chart, or diagram and write an essay on a given topic.
 The General Training version focuses on more everyday tasks like writing letters and essays.
-The writing topics are varied and are not related to any particular profession.
+The writing topics are varied and not related to any particular profession.

 Speaking